Economia-UP/skope/README.md

 - **403 Errors (Permission Denied):** Ensure your GitHub token has the correct permissions.
 - **API Rate Limits:** Monitor API usage and consider caching data locally if rate limits are exceeded.
 - **Script Errors:** Check logs from GitHub Actions to debug issues.
 Logs provide detailed feedback on each step's execution.

+---

+### Key Changes:

+- **Replaced Python with R** in the script-writing section.
+The R scripts use libraries like `httr`, `jsonlite`, `dplyr`, and `readr` for API interactions and data processing.
+- The workflow and secrets management sections are largely unchanged but adapted for R, with `Sys.getenv()` for environment variables.
+- R-specific libraries and functions are used for fetching and processing data.

+This setup ensures your R scripts are correctly integrated with GitHub Actions and can automate the process of fetching and updating your data regularly.